shakyShane/json-ts/readme.md

 - [ ] support array types
 - [ ] support boolean types
 - [ ] support null types
+- [x] PascalCase as default for all interface names
 - [x] de-dupe interfaces (it's dumb atm, POC)
 - [ ] handle none-valid names - where it's valid in JSON (cuz it's a string) - but not a valid identifier in output TS file